socomsystems/documentation/developer_manual/app/storage/migrations.rst

           you use in your migration, the code may be executed on different database/file/code standings when being ran in an upgrade situation.

-.. note:: Since Nextcloud stores, which migrations have been executed already
+.. note:: Since cyfrSpaces stores, which migrations have been executed already
           you must not “update” migrations.
 The recommendation is to keep them untouched as long as possible.
 You should only adjust it to make sure it still executes, but additional changes to the database should be done